mtshiba/nsh/readme.md

 * Commands are implemented in 'nshpkg/unixcmd.nim'.
 If you want these procs in other source code, use 'import nshpkg/unixcmd'.

+* You can use 'tocl' to export nim variables to shell.

 # demo

 ![demo](demo/nshdemo.gif)